 UMD

-In July 2012 the second major release of the Unified Middleware Distribution.
-UMD 2.0.0 was the first release supporting multiple operating system platforms (SL5, SL6 and Debian6) the majority of the products have been released from the beginning for SL5 and SL6, and several of them also for Debian6.
-These changes required previous procedures to be adapted as well as the repositories and the software provisioning technical infrastructure to be extended. ultiple platforms also meant more items to be and a greater effort needed during the verification phase.
+In July 2012, SA2 provided the second major release of the Unified Middleware Distribution.
+UMD 2.0.0 was the first release supporting multiple operating system platforms (SL5, SL6 and Debian6) with the majority of the products have been released from the beginning for SL5 and SL6, and several of them also for Debian6.
+These changes required previous procedures to be adapted as well as the repositories and the software provisioning technical infrastructure to be extended.
+Supporting multiple platforms also meant that more items needed to be processed and as a result a greater effort was needed during the verification phase.

 EMI, the major technology provider of EGI, from April 2012 ceased to produce the release XML files used to automatically import the products in the UMD software provisioning process.
 XML files are now created at the beginning of the EGI software provisioning process.
 Specific tools have been developed to minimize the overhead for the SA2 and SA1.3 staff.

-In parallel continued to support updates for the first major release, which entered in basic support during Q10 and security support during , therefore reducing the number of updated provided by the technology providers.
-Most of the products in UMD-1 will be unsupported starting from the end of April 2013, with one exception agreed with who extended the security support of the UMD-1 version of their product to meet the need of
+In parallel SA2continued to support updates for the first major UMD release, which entered into basic support during PQ10 and security support during PQ11, therefore reducing the number of updated provided by the technology providers.
+Most of the products in UMD-1 will be unsupported starting from the end of April 2013, with one exception agreed with the dCache product team, who extended the security support of the UMD-1 version of their product to meet the need of several EGI sites, including WLCG Tier-1 and Tier-2,,since their work plan for the update was incompatible with the previous support calendar.

 UMD software provisioning is currently processing the products that will compose the third major release of UMD (3.0.0), which is expected at the end of April 2013.
 Excluding the one product in UMD-1 with extended security support, there is no overlap in the supported periods of UMD-1 and UMD-3.

 Every UMD update entails a certain amount of overhead to test the new release with the production repositories and to produce the needed documentation.
-To reduce such overhead the UMD updates calendar have been regularized during this year, and in Q10 and Q11 there one update for UMD-2.
+To reduce such overhead the UMD updates calendar have been regularized during this year, and in PQ10 there were two updates and PQ11 there was one one update for UMD-2.
 Emergency releases, since they are urgently needed to fix critical bugs or security vulnerabilities, cannot be scheduled.

-UMD-1 pdates
+UMD-1 Updates

+UMD 1.7.0

+Release Date: 28/05/2012

+Announcement: http://repository.egi.eu/2012/05/28/release-umd-1-7-0/

+Included Products: 11

+Rejected/not published products: 1

+This update introduced two new products in UMD-1 LFC for Oracle and Globus GRAM5, and nine updates for existing products from both EMI and IGE.

+One IGE product was rejected (security-integration) due to an incompatibility with other products in the UMD-1 repository.

 UMD 1.7.1

 Release Date: 23/07/2012